 While you may need to contact a professional to exterminate the existing pests or insects in your crawlspace, there are some things that you can do to prevent an infestation before it happens or to prevent a re-infestation.

-- Reduce Moisture and Humidity – Our team can encapsulate you crawlspace using a vapor barrier to prevent moisture from getting inside.
+Our team can encapsulate you crawlspace using a vapor barrier to prevent moisture from getting inside.
 This reduces the chances that your crawlspace will become infested, as most bugs and other pests prefer a damp home.

 Remove dead trees or stumps from the yard to ensure pests do not get too close to your crawlspace and keep gutters clean to prevent water problems and reduce pests nearby.

-- Remove Mulch – Try not to use mulch too close to your crawlspace, as insects and pests love to nest in and feed on mulch.
+Try not to use mulch too close to your crawlspace, as insects and pests love to nest in and feed on mulch.

-Contact Affordable Foundation and Home Repair today to invest in crawlspace encapsulation right away and reduce chances of pest infestation in your home.
+Call Affordable Foundation and Home Repair today to invest in crawlspace encapsulation right away and reduce chances of pest infestation in your home.